yash-pradhan/java-on-aca/docs/05_lab_secrets/05_openlab_secrets_aca.md

 ---
-title: 'Lab 4: Connect to a database with managed identity'
+title: 'Lab 5: Connect to a database with managed identity (Optional)'
 layout: default
-nav_order: 6
+nav_order: 8
 has_children: true
 ---

-# Lab 04: Connect to a database securely by using managed identity
+# Lab 05: Connect to a database securely by using managed identity (Optional)

 ## Introduction